GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 The angle between a ray incident on a surface and the line perpendicular to the surface at the point of incidence.

+{#ingesting}
+## Ingesting

+The process of taking USGS data in angular coordinates and reprojecting it to [tiles](#tile) in linear coordinates as well as processing to produce products available in Datacube in netCDF format.

 {#interim}
 ## Interim